chipmanj/SeqSGPV/examples/two-arm-continuous/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 Having established Type I error control, we can further evaluate operating characteristics under a range of plausible outcomes.
+To be conservative the affirmation step of $A=25$ will be used.

 This next step was run previously but is shown here again as it is when the step would more naturally take place.